2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 NFS storage vlan with an 802.1q tag of 173.
 Click the **Add VLAN** button to save the new vlan.
 ![alt text](/assets/images/20190805/add_vlan_2.png "Add Vlans")

-Repeat this process for any additional vlans you have in your environment.
+Repeat this process for vlan 193 (v193-iaas) or any other vlans you have in your environment.

 ### Add Subnets
 After we've added vlans we need to configure the subnet or subnets that correspond to each vlan.